thedynamiclinker/sudocode/zero/man/4-people/ET Jaynes.md

 The following afternoon, I climbed to the physics library on the third floor of Crow Hall.
 Portraits of suited men greeted me.
 At the circulation desk, I asked for the binders of Jaynes’s papers.

-Who? asked the student behind the granola bars advertised as “Free study snacks—help yourself!”
+Who? asked the student behind the granola bars advertised as “Free study snacks一help yourself!”

 E.T.
 Jaynes, I repeated.
 He worked here as a faculty member.